ARogala/rogala-designs/src/techblog/JavaScript/time-delayed-loop.md

 [stackoverflow](https://stackoverflow.com/questions/3583724/how-do-i-add-a-delay-in-a-javascript-loop)
 and pick the best one for your needs.<br/><br/>

-Now for best practices and more concise solution it would be a wise idea to encapsulate this code in an IIFE (Immediately Invoked Function Expression).
-This keeps the variable `i` in the function block which it was defined and avoids declaring `i` at the top level of the program.
+Now for best practices and a more concise solution it would be a wise idea to encapsulate this code in an IIFE (Immediately Invoked Function Expression).
+This keeps the variable `i` in the function block which it was defined and avoids declaring `javascript>i` at the top level of the program.

 ```js{numberLines: true}
 (function timedLoop(i) {